Cheesy Hot Crab Dip is creamy and buttery and totally addicting! A make ahead hot dip that’s perfect for all your holidays and parties!

 - Serve hot with more crackers for dipping.

-You can make this crab dip ahead of time and bake it right before serving!
+You can make this crab dip ahead of time, refrigerate and then bake it right before serving!

 - Category: Appetizer